 Lie on your back on the floor, legs straight up in the air, feet together.
 Place your hands by your sides or under the small of your back for support.
 Without bending your knees, lower your legs to just above the floor, then raise them back to their vertical position.
 Do 10 reps, rest 10 seconds, then do another 10 reps.

 From an extended pushup position, engage your abs and hike your hips into the air until your body forms an inverted V shape.
 Hold for three counts, then lower yourself back into an extended pushup position, keeping your back flat.
 Repeat sequence for 60 seconds.

 Using an overhand grip, perform a standard pullup.
 Once your head clear the bar, hold the contraction while bending your knees to your chest.
 (For a simpler version, hang from the pullup bar, arms extended.
 Bend your knees to your chest, then release them.)
 Do 8-10 reps, 30 seconds rest.
 2 sets.

-Set the cable machine to a weight you can use for 8-10 reps.
-Half-kneel perpendicular to the cable machine, left side closest to the machine and left knee bent in front of you (right leg on the floor).
-Place the pulley just above head height.
-Keeping your lower body stationary, twist to the left and grab the pulley handle with both hands, arms straight.
-Pull the cable on a diagonal until your arms are down at your right hip, torso twisted to your right side.
+Half-kneel perpendicular to the cable machine or band, left side closest to the machine and left knee bent in front of you (right leg on the floor).
+Place the pulley or band just above head height.
+Keeping your lower body stationary, twist to the left and grab with both hands, arms straight.
+Pull on a diagonal until your arms are down at your right hip, torso twisted to your right side.
 Hold for one count, then twist back to the left to return to the start position.
 Do 8-10 reps, then repeat on the opposite side.
 Do 2 complete sets.